-Learn the best (and safest) way to thaw a frozen turkey (hint: it's in the refrigerator!).
+Learn how to thaw a frozen turkey the best, safest way (hint: it's in the refrigerator!).
 Follow our thawing guide based on bird size so you can shop confidently with plenty of time to thaw your turkey.

 Check your refrigerator’s internal temperature; it should be 40 degrees Fahrenheit or colder.

 Keep the turkey in its original wrapping.
 Place the turkey on a tray or shallow pan to collect any juices that may leak out as it thaws.

 Store it at or near the bottom of your refrigerator so if it leaks, it won’t contaminate anything under it.
 Allow 24 hours for every 4-5 pounds of frozen turkey.

 Thaw safely: The best (safest) way to thaw a frozen turkey is slowly in the refrigerator over the course of several days.
 Never thaw a turkey using warm/hot water, in the microwave, or at room temperature, all of which let bacteria grow before the turkey is thawed.